sucardamrara-jpg/bluetoothPairingApp-For-Connecting-Controllers-To-Wearos-like-galaxy-watch-/README.md

 # IMPORTANT NOTES!!!!!

-the app has no logo so it will use the default one on your smartwatch(in galaxy watches it is a logo of a watch with The letter "i" in his screen)
+the app has no logo so it will use the default one on your smartwatch(in galaxy watches its usually a logo of a watch with The letter "i" in his screen)